-Dr. Hefner, Vice President of Strategy and Institutional Effectiveness, shared Morehouse School of Medicine’s journey in striving for health equity.
-At MSM, every area, every goal, every strategy has a metric with a target measure and progress is evaluated regularly.
+Dr. Hefner (Vice President of Strategy and Institutional Effectiveness) shared the Morehouse School of Medicine (MSM)’s journey in striving for health equity.
+At MSM every area, every goal, and every strategy has a metric with a target measure and their progress is evaluated regularly.

-Ilham Askia , Executive Director of Gideon’s Promise, and her team at Gideon’s promise are changing the way legal representation was being provided for poor communities.
-They are changing the culture of public defender offices to be client centered.
+Ilham Askia (Executive Director of Gideon’s Promise) and her team are changing the way legal representation is being provided for poor communities.
+They are moving the culture of public defender offices to be client-centered.

-Gloria Cox, Giving Leader for the Chick-fil-A Foundation, share how even foundations are on a journey with data management to be transparent to their customers about the impact they are driving in a community.
-Chick-fil-A now has better data at their fingertips to share the outcomes their nonprofit partners are achieving and the impact we collectively are driving as a community.
+Gloria Cox (Giving Leader for the Chick-fil-A Foundation) shared how even foundations are on a journey with data management.
+Data management helps foundations to be transparent with their customers on the impact they are driving in a community.
+Chick-fil-A now has better data at its fingertips to share the outcomes achieved by its nonprofit partners and the impact we are collectively driving as a community.

-Qaadirah Abdur-Rahim, CEO of the Future Foundation, talked about the journey Future Foundation has been on as they are focused on their students keeping up the 100% high school graduation rate.
-They are using the knowledge gleaned from their data to be able to scale up, to be innovative, and ultimately to disrupt poverty.
+Qaadirah Abdur-Rahim (CEO of the Future Foundation) talked about the journey Future Foundation has been on as they are working to ensure their students keep up a 100% high school graduation rate.
+They are using the knowledge gleaned from their data to scale up, be innovative, and ultimately disrupt poverty.